OWASP/ASVS/5.0/en/0x15-V7-Error-Logging.md

 | **7.4.3** | Verify that a "last resort" error handler is defined which will catch all unhandled exceptions. ([C10](https://owasp.org/www-project-proactive-controls/#div-numbering)) | | ✓ | ✓ | 431 |
 | **7.4.4** | [ADDED] Verify that the application is designed in a way that a failure to access external resources does not result in the entire application failing, for example using the circuit breaker pattern. | | ✓ | ✓ | |

-Note: Certain languages, such as Swift and Go - and through common design practice - many functional languages, do not support exceptions or last resort event handlers.
-In this case, architects and developers should use a pattern, language, or framework friendly way to ensure that applications can securely handle exceptional, unexpected, or security-related events.
+Note: Certain languages, such as Swift and Go - and through common design practice - many functional languages, do not support exceptions or last-resort event handlers.
+In this case, architects and developers should use a pattern, language, or framework-friendly way to ensure that applications can securely handle exceptional, unexpected, or security-related events.

 ## References